pcardona34/agnostep-theme/README.md

 1) Install the Window manager Window Maker;

-2) Install a complete GNUstep system with the frameworks.
+2) Install a complete GNUstep system with the frameworks (see  [agnostep](https://github.com/pcardona34/agnostep) for a complete list).

-3) Install the Workspace (GWorkspace) and the mostly used GNUstep applications: namely SimpleAgenda, TextEdit, Terminal, InnerSpace.
+3) Install the Workspace (GWorkspace) and the mostly used GNUstep applications: namely AddressManager, GNUMail, SimpleAgenda, TextEdit, Terminal, InnerSpace...
 For the Classic Flavour (C5C) you will need also: AClock, TimeMon.

 4) Clone this repository: